Trivivium/devops-2k20/CHOICES.md

 However MSSQL in itself provided no problems - it had exactly the features that we were after, and worked like a charm.
 This seemed to have been a good choice.

-## Testing strategy - unit-tests & API-specification tests
+## Testing strategy - unit-tests
-To help increase our confidence in the changes added to the system we added two types of tests.
-The first being unit-tests written in C# using the XUnit test framework, which is used to test functionality as implemented in web application (e.g., creating a user, adding a message, etc.).
-The second is integration/specification tests written in Python, which is run against the API to ensure it conforms to the specification of the simulator.
+To help increase our confidence in the changes added to the system we added unit tests.
+The unit-tests are written in C# using the XUnit test framework, which is used to test functionality as implemented in web application (e.g., creating a user, adding a message, etc.).

 The unit tests are focused around the service classes, which implements the business logic related to the functionality of the system.
 These tests aims